On the existence and H\"older regularity of solutions to some nonlinear Cauchy-Neumann problems: Introduction

 We stress that for each $\vep \in (0,1)$ the approximating problem \eqref{eq:PerProbEps} is \emph{elliptic} in space-time and the drift $y^a\partial_t U_\vep$ is a lower order term, while, as $\vep \to 0$, it degenerates along the time direction and, in the limit, the problem completely changes nature, becoming \emph{parabolic}.

-As mentioned above, the main problem is to establish uniform estimates for families of minimizers of the functional $\EE_\vep$ and then pass to the limit by compactness.
+As already mentioned, our main goal is to establish uniform estimates for families of minimizers of the functional $\EE_\vep$ and then pass to the limit by compactness.
 We will deal with two types of uniform bounds: global energy estimates and H\"older estimates.
 The former are obtained adapting the techniques of \cite{SerraTilli2012:art,SerraTilli2016:art}, while the latter will follow from a De Giorgi-Nash-Moser type result (\cite{DeGiorgi1957:art,Nash1958:art,Moser1964:art}) for weak solutions to

 where $F_\vep$ and $f_\vep$ belong to suitable classes of spaces (see Appendix \ref{App:WeightedSpaces} and \eqref{eq:AssumptionsExponents}).